 Known as the traveler’s stone, it is especially thought to be powerful for those traveling at night or by water when the moon is shining.
 It has long been known for its calming and soothing emotional effects and been used for sleeping disorders.

-It comes in many different colors: gray, peach, blue, white and probably the most popular, prismatic rainbow moonstone.
+An alternative birthstone for February, it comes in many different colors: gray, peach, blue, white and probably the most popular, prismatic rainbow moonstone.
 All moonstone has the same core properties, but each color has its own unique uses.

 White: thought to magnify emotions and promote balance and to drive away nightmares and insomnia.